3N4N/letstalk/_posts/2020-02-14-imaginator.md

 Fearing what might happen and who might see, Rami didn’t use the typewriter the next day at all.
-At night, however, after all the lights in the house were turned off and his brother—who shared his room—stopped tossing and turning, Rami got up and sat at his desk.
+At night, however, after all the lights in the house were turned off and his brother——who shared his room——stopped tossing and turning, Rami got up and sat at his desk.
 Rolling a paper in the cylinder, he started typing, the mechanical sound of the keys piercing the still night but not waking his sleeping brother.